 IMPORTANT - PLEASE READ: This SPD and the booklets and other descriptive material provided to you by Walgreens and the various benefit providers are written in a manner that is intended to be easily understandable and to summarize the benefits available to you under the Plan.
 There may be other Plan materials (such as an insurance policy or other contractual agreement with a health care or other service provider) that contain more detailed information about Plan benefits.
 Every effort has been made to ensure that all of these materials contain a consistent description of the Plan's benefits.
-However, if there is any conflict or inconsistency between these materials, it is the Walgreen Health and Welfare Committee's responsibility as the Plan Administrator to interpret the conflicting provisions and determine what benefits will be provided under the Plan.
+However, if there is any conflict or inconsistency between these materials, it is the Plan Administrator's responsibility to interpret the conflicting provisions and determine what benefits will be provided under the Plan.
 Also, please keep in mind that the Plan, any changes to the Plan, or any payments to you under its terms, does not constitute a contract of employment with Walgreens and does not give you the right to be retained in the employment of Walgreens.
 No one speaking on behalf of the Plans or Walgreens can alter the terms of the Plans.